buildspace/buildspace-projects/JS_DAO/en/Section_4/Lesson_1_Remove_Admin_Power_And_Basic_Errors.md

     console.log("✅ Successfully revoked our superpowers from the ERC-20 contract");

   } catch (error) {
-    console.error("Failed to revoke ourselves from the DAO trasury", error);
+    console.error("Failed to revoke ourselves from the DAO treasury", error);
   }
 })();
 ```